-The above figures indicate that the percentage of the population served by the Clarence Regional Library in each LGA for individuals aged 0-4 and Under 15 is comparable with NSW state figures.
-However the percentage of the population for over 55 within each of the LGA's is noticeably higher that the state figure.
+In each LGA for individuals aged 0-4 and 5-14 they are comparable with NSW state figures.
+However, the percentage of the population between 16-54 and over 55 within each of the LGA's is noticeably higher that the state figure.